Deep Bed Filtration | Chemical Wastewater Treatment | Filtra-Systems

 BP was processing all of their plant wastewater with gravity settling in a clarifier and then filtering the water through sand filters prior to injecting the water into four deep disposal wells.
 This water contains very fine precipitated particles (1.0 micron).
 Fine filtration is required to prevent plugging of the injection well formations.

 This is seen by plant operations as increased backpressure on their injection pumps and eventual decrease in flow rate due to limited fluid path in the formation.

-The Deep Bed Filters are currently producing effluent water that contains no more than 4.0 mg/l and usually less than 1-2 mg/l.
+The Deep Bed Filtration system is currently producing effluent water that contains no more than 4.0 mg/l and usually less than 1-2 mg/l.
 Since the installation of the Hydromation Filters, there has been no decrease in water injection rate due to backpressure created from formation plugging.